 Besides learning how to provide meaningful support, you’ll learn about the disease, side effects and words used to talk about cancer.
-It can be overwhelming, but don’t be afraid to ask questions, said Candy Strey, a Marshfield Clinic oncology nurse practitioner.
+It can be overwhelming, but don’t be afraid to ask questions, said Katy Anderson, a nurse practitioner for Cancer Care & Research at Marshfield Clinic Health System.

-“If something doesn’t make sense or you’re not quite sure what it means, ask your family member or maybe accompany him to the appointment,” Strey said.
+“If something doesn’t make sense or you’re not quite sure what it means, ask your family member or maybe accompany them to the appointment,” Anderson said.

 Four cancer stages for solid tumors